sznicolas/virc/README.md

 open http://localhost:5000

 ## Structure
 All the containers are in the same docker-compose.
+The is a back and a front network.

-virc public containers :
+virc backend containers :
 * a mongodb server, which stores the market data in collections (the name of each collection is the pair name in lowercase, without dash, for example "btceur"
 * a redis server, which provides the data shared between different containers (see below)
 * Grabber get the market informations on the coinbase servers, via its API
 * Analyst, calculates some market data, and sends it in the redis server.

-virc private containers :
+virc frontend containers :
 * Cambista is in charge to send orders to the coinbase API and informs the trader when an update is made.
+* Cambista can be duplicated to be used also in the coinbase's sandbox.
 * CambistaSim emulates locally your book order, generates and sends updates to trader
 * Trader spawns in its container the bots.
 It receives orders from redis lists.
 * a GUI to define bots and monitor.